collegedayss/Ecommerce_repo/README.md

 - docker-compose up

 # Tmux Commands
 - CTRL-B % [To open a new window]
 - CTRL-B c [To create a new tab]

-# SuperUser Credentials 4 now
+# SuperUser Credentials for now

 - Username: Admin
 - Password: password